Faculty and Administration Profiles

 Trust and Estates Law; University Endowments; Property Law

-The New Tipping Point: Disruptive Politics and Habituating Equality, forthcoming in Emory Law R. (June 2021)
+The New Tipping Point: Disruptive Politics and Habituating Equality, 70 EMORY LAW R. 1507 (2021) (co-authored with Rachel Godsil)

-Home Equity: Rethinking Race and Federal Housing Policy, forthcoming in Denver Law R. (April 2021)
+Home Equity: Rethinking Race and Federal Housing Policy, 98 DENVER LAW R. 523 (2021) (co-authored with Rachel Godsil)